debuerreotype/debuerreotype/README.md

 `Dockerfile.builder` is provided for using these scripts in a simple deterministic environment based on Docker, but given a recent enough version of `debootstrap`, they should run fine outside Docker as well (and their deterministic properties have been verified on at least a Gentoo host in addition to the provided Debian-based Docker environment).

+The provided `Dockerfile.builder` also includes comments with hints for bootstrapping the environment on a new architecture (which doesn't have a `debian` Docker base image yet).

 Full example: (see [`build.sh`](build.sh) for this in practice)

 ```console